|Object||Take apart and reassemble the plastic pieces.|

 |Dimensions||6 cm x 6 cm x 6 cm / 2.4 in x 2.4 in x 2.4 in|

-Oskar van Deventer has created many different puzzles including his brand of Oskar Puzzles which are mechanical puzzles and objects that can only exist thanks to 3D printing technology.
+Deisgned by Oskar van Deventer, who has created many different puzzles including his brand of Oskar Puzzles which are mechanical puzzles and objects that can only exist thanks to 3D printing technology.
 Since 1978, he has been creating hundreds of mechanical puzzles, making him one of the world's most prolific designers.
 Several of his innovative designs are commercially available.